 When writing your ad copy, the headline and description should work together to grab the audience’s attention and entice them to click the link.
 You only have 25 characters for your headline and 75 for your description, so use them wisely.

-Here are a few tips for crafting text ad copy that stands out:
+Here are a few tips for crafting ad copy that stands out:

 3. Test different targeting criteria

-When new to LinkedIn ads, you’ll likely try to cast a wide net initially for your target audience.
-And that’s okay!
+When new to LinkedIn Ads, it’s okay to initially cast a wide net for your target audience.
 You’ll want to avoid over-specific targeting so that you don’t narrow your audience too much.

-However, as you begin to run LinkedIn text ads, you can A/B test different targeting criteria.
-This testing will allow you to see what targeting criteria result in finding the audience that connects with your brand best.
+However, as you begin to run LinkedIn Text Ads, you can A/B test different targeting criteria.
+This testing will allow you to see what targeting elements connect you with your target audience most effectively.

 For example, you may run an A/B test on targeting based on job title or skills.
-Duplicate the add campaign, and use job titles for targeting on one campaign and skills for targeting on the second campaign.
+Duplicate the ad campaign, targeting job titles in one campaign and skills in the second.
 Then, see which ad campaign performs better based on your goals.

 4. A/B test creative and rotate monthly